msayyid/OS-Journal/week3.md

 * Use iotop to measure chunk-loading disk I/O
 * Use iftop to monitor player-related traffic
 * Check server tick rate (TPS) through server logs

+---

+**Reflection**

+This week focused on selecting suitable applications to represent different system workloads and understanding how each one stresses specific system resources.
+Comparing CPU, memory, disk, network, and server-level workloads highlighted that performance testing requires more than a single tool or metric.
+Each application was chosen to isolate or combine resource usage in a controlled and meaningful way.

+Defining expected resource profiles helped clarify what behaviour should be considered normal versus abnormal during testing.
+Planning the monitoring strategy in advance also reinforced the importance of selecting the right tools for each workload.
+Overall, this week provided a structured foundation for conducting accurate and reproducible performance tests in the following phase.